table of contents

 Personal dictionary file¶

 Personal dictionaries are simple word lists.
-Asterisk at the first character position signs prohibition.
+An asterisk in the first character position marks the entry as forbidden.
 A second word separated by a slash sets the affixation.

 foo Foo/Simpson *bar